HiFiveJazz/HiFiveJazz/README.md

 ## About Me

-- 🔭 I’m currently working on the Risk of Rain Damage Analyzer
+- 🔭 I’m currently working on the MiraMizu App for iOS!
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning to implement Rust in low level computing
 - 📫 How to reach me: jasmeet.bhatia.us@gmail.com

 <a>